-Women are historically the primary health care decision makers and caregivers for their families.
-Keeping women healthy is beneficial to their families, our communities and our society, yet we still have too little knowledge about how gender affects health, disease and aging.
+Women are historically the primary health care decision-makers and caregivers for their families.
+Keeping women healthy is beneficial to their families, our communities, and our society, yet we still have too little knowledge about how gender affects health, disease, and aging.

-We work across departments, schools, centers, institutes and colleges to identify new areas for research and facilitate proposal development and submission through the use of efficient and effective processes.
+We work across departments, schools, centers, institutes, and colleges to identify new areas for research and facilitate proposal development and submission through the use of efficient and effective processes.
 New areas of research translate into increased potential for research dollars for the University.
 Additionally, we have conducted several program evaluations for agencies receiving state funds.
-Our evaluations focus on program outcomes and are instrumental in helping ensure that state dollars are being well spent.
+Our assessments focus on program outcomes and are instrumental in helping ensure optimum use of state dollars.

-We provide exemplary research services to women’s health investigators across the campus, regardless of department, division, school or college.
+We provide exemplary research services to women’s health investigators across the campus, regardless of department, division, school, or college.